infinum/android-handbook/Continuous integration.md

 }
 ```

-This will significantly speed up compilation of your apps on CircleCI.
+This will significantly speed up the compilation of your apps on CircleCI.

 ## Protected branches

-In the git flow model that is applied in Infinum, `dev` and `master` branches have a special role in the development and release cycle.
-It is expected that the code is not pushed directly to those two branches, therefore the branches need to be set as protected.
-Also, in order to make sure that the code in those two branches builds successfully at any time and always satisfies statical analysis rules and any other rules defined in `circle.yml`, Circle CI needs to be enabled on `dev` and `master`.
+In the git flow model that is applied in Infinum, the `dev` and `master` branche have a special role in the development and release cycle.
+It is expected that the code is not pushed directly to those two branches; therefore the branches need to be set as protected.
+Also, in order to make sure that the code in those two branches builds successfully at any time and always satisfies static analysis rules and any other rules defined in `circle.yml`, CircleCI needs to be enabled on `dev` and `master`.

-First, `dev` and `master` branch need to be set as protected.
-In order to set them as protected, an administrator rights are required on the working project.
-Administrator user can click the Settings button, as depicted in the picture
+First, the `dev` and `master` branch need to be set as protected.
+In order to set them as protected, administrator rights are required on the working project.
+The administrator user can click on the Settings button, as depicted in the picture

 ![Click on the Settings](/img/CI-protect-branch-click-setting.png)